kuro-daei/json2dom/README.md

 json2dom-js
 ===
-t will make HTML DOM from json format file.
+It will make HTML DOM from json format file.

 ## Install